JoaoUF/WIRACHAIN/README.md

 - [ ] modify status logic
 - [ ] add doctor permission logic on views
 - [ ] add url querys that are being fetch to the frontend????
-- [ ] do not allow is_active false to login into the app
-- [ ] update bulk actions in frontend and backend

 ## NEXT PROJECT CONSIDERATIONS: